MicrosoftDocs/sdk-api/sdk-api-src/content/ole2/nf-ole2-olecreate.md

 ---
 UID: NF:ole2.OleCreate
 title: OleCreate function (ole2.h)
 description: Creates an embedded object identified by a CLSID.
 You use it typically to implement the menu item that allows the end user to insert a new object.
+(OleCreate)
 helpviewer_keywords: ["OleCreate","OleCreate function [COM]","_ole_OleCreate","com.olecreate","ole/OleCreate"]
 old-location: com\olecreate.htm
 tech.root: com